 EXERCISE: NOT A WEIGHT LOSS SOLUTION

-“Exercise is incredibly important for your health,” says Herman Pontzer of the City University of New York.
+“Exercise is essential for your health,” says Herman Pontzer of the City University of New York.
 “That’s the first thing I tell anyone who asks about these findings.
-There’s plenty of evidence showing exercise helps keep your body and mind healthy, and none of our work changes that.
-What we’re saying is, diet matters too—especially if you’re trying to manage your weight or reverse unhealthy weight gain.”
+There’s plenty of evidence that exercise is great for your body and mind, and none of our work changes that.
+But if you’re trying to lose weight or reverse unhealthy weight gain, what you eat matters too.”

-“They’re extremely active—walking long distances and doing lots of physical work each day,” he explains.
-“Yet, their daily calorie expenditure was about the same as people living much less active lives in the U.S. and Europe.
+Pontzer saw this up close while studying the Hadza, a hunter-gatherer group in Tanzania.
+“They’re incredibly active—walking long distances and doing hard physical work every day,” he says.
+“But their daily calorie burn was about the same as people living much less active lives in the U.S. and Europe.
 That was a real shock, and it made me question how activity and energy use are connected.”

-“The most active people used the same amount of energy each day as those who were just moderately active,” Pontzer says.
+“The most active people used the same amount of energy each day as those who were just moderately active,” Pontzer found.

-The takeaway: More exercise doesn’t always mean more calories burned.
-There may be a “sweet spot” for physical activity—too little is unhealthy, but beyond a certain point, your body adapts and limits extra calorie use.
+So what’s the bottom line?
+More exercise doesn’t always mean more calories burned.
+There’s likely a “sweet spot” for activity: too little is unhealthy, but beyond a certain amount, your body adapts.

 Comments